Pineapple Delight Cake (Sheet Cake)

 Instructions

-- Spread that delicious icing on your cooled cake and garnish with plain shredded coconut or toasted coconut, if desired.
-Savor each delightful bite!
+- Spread the topping onto your cooled cake and garnish with plain shredded coconut or toasted shredded coconut, if desired.
 Remember to store it in the fridge for freshness when you're not enjoying it.*Keep cake in the refrigerator when not consuming.

 Nutrition